 A diligent student of Leone and particularly of Don Siegel, who directed him in "Dirty Harry," "Escape from Alcatraz," "Coogan's Bluff" and "Two Mules for Sister Sara," Eastwood is well-prepared and usually brings his shoots in early and way under budget.
 Director Eastwood is content to let actor Eastwood have all the glory; he doesn't leave his fingerprints on the celluloid.

-For a guy who is a moderate Democrat, Eastwood made more than his share of “revenge” type Westerns, which can easily be interpolated into conservative manifestos.
-If that was ever the case, it ended with “Unforgiven” in 1992, one of only two or three Westerns to ever win Best Picture.
+For a guy who was once a moderate Democrat, Eastwood made more than his share of "revenge" Westerns, which can easily be interpolated into conservative manifestos.
+If that was ever the case, it ended with "Unforgiven" in 1992, one of only two or three Westerns to ever win Best Picture.
 Dedicated to Siegel, the film, if not the awards, prove the student surpassed the teacher.

 In the ten years after "Unforgiven," Eastwood directed seven films in a startling variety of genres, from the sappy "Bridges of Madison County" to the happy "Space Cowboys."